jonathanbowen/jquery.dialogbox/README.md

 0.3

+### fading

+Fade duration when box fades into the page.
+This can be a number in milliseconds, or any of the strings 'slow', 'normal', 'fast' - the same as for any jQuery animation.

+#### Type:

+String or number

+#### Default:

+'fast' for proper browsers, or 0 for IE. This is because the latter, even up to version 8, makes a mess of fading transparent pngs, and text in faded elements is very jaggedy, even when fully faded in.

-### transitions
+### morphing

-Duration of animations - when the box fades onto the page, or expands/contracts to fit new content.
+Duration of animations when box expands or contracts to fit new content, or is moved to a different position.
 This can be a number in milliseconds, or any of the strings 'slow', 'normal', 'fast' - the same as for any jQuery animation.

 #### Type: